General Procedural Details and Recipient Sites

 Graft Preparation

-The majority of surgeries performed by Dr. Robin Unger are follicular unit transplant (FUT) surgeries, however in a small percentage of cases the decision is made to utilize larger grafts including double follicular units (DFU), triple follicular units (TFU), slot grafts, and even small round grafts in retrofit cases.
+The majority of surgeries performed by Dr. Robin Unger and Dr. Williams are follicular unit transplant (FUT) surgeries, however in a small percentage of cases the decision is made to utilize larger grafts including double follicular units (DFU), triple follicular units (TFU), slot grafts, and even small round grafts in retrofit cases.
 Instructions are given to the technicians regarding the size of graft required.
 Follicular unit grafts are divided according to the number of hairs and the hair texture.
 The FU naturally occur with varying number of hairs, which differs from patient to patient as well as within the actual donor strip.
 In general 10-15% of the FU occur as single hair units, the majority are 2-3 hair units, and the balance is composed of larger FU and follicular families (FF) with more than 3 hairs.
 The finest single hair grafts will be used in the hairline zone, while the larger FU are utilized to create density in strategic areas.

 The technicians begin by “slivering” the donor strip into slices which are one FU wide – in a manner similar to slicing a loaf of bread.
 The “slivers” are then dissected into the individual grafts.
 Throughout the entire process the tissue is kept moist, and the prepared grafts are transferred to a ceramic dish filled with a storage solution, that rests upon a cooling dish filled with ice.
-The handling of the grafts is exceptionally important to their survival, and in Dr. Unger’s office the graft preparation process is carefully monitored.
+The handling of the grafts is exceptionally important to their survival, and in our office the graft preparation process is carefully monitored.
 Great care is also taken to ensure follicles remain intact, utilizing varying methods of magnification based on the technician’s need.
 These include microscopes, loupes, and individualized glasses for magnification.

 A constant dialogue is maintained between the surgeon and the technicians to be certain that individual patient characteristics are taken into consideration.
 Dr. Unger’s background as a technician, prior to learning the surgical process, enables her to be particularly attuned to the issues which can arise during graft dissection.
 The size of the recipient sites are varied depending on the size of the grafts yielded by the tissue, the elasticity of the scalp, the texture of the tissue, and even the “slipperiness” factor encountered during graft placement.
 Early on in the process of recipient site creation, the grafts are tested to ensure proper fit and adjustments in preparation are made.
 The prepared grafts undergo regular quality control checks.
-This is just one of the variables which has ensured excellent results in hair survival in Dr. Unger’s patients.
+This is just one of the variables which has ensured excellent results in hair survival in our patients.

 Above photos show the initial strip after removal, the slivers separated from the strip, the individual follicular units, and the storage dish with labeled wells resting upon an ice filled container.